 Because of their high costs, many systems do not implement the consistency models described previously.
 According to eventual consistency, an update will eventually reach all of the replicas; there are no guarantees regarding how long it will take.
 DNS uses eventual consistency.
 The only guarantee is that in the absence of any new writes, all the replicas will converge to the most recent version.
 Write-write conflicts occur in this model because there can be conflicting writes across machines and eventually there will be a conflict when the updates propagate.
+Eventually consistency is widely used across systems today.
 Source code control systems are also eventually consistent.
 Some examples of systems that use eventual consistency include: